Steven Doerr, MD

 - Frostnip can be managed at home, and this condition does not typically require further evaluation.

-- Individuals with frostbite or suspected frostbite should immediately consult a health care practitioner.
+- Individuals with frostbite or suspected frostbite should immediately go to an emergency room.
 Furthermore, these individuals may also be suffering from hypothermia, which requires additional treatment and evaluation, and may constitute a life-threatening condition.
 These are serious cold weather-related injuries that often require admission to the hospital.

 Viewers share their comments